kkspeed/pintex/README.md

 Note
 ------
-This project is at its very beginning and I'm just trying to make my graduate defense slides with it.
+This project is at its very beginning and I'm just trying to make some slides with it to meet several deadlines.
+Thus, any improvement may be delayed to a month later.
 My next steps would be:

 1. Provide more flexibility in configuration such as specifying LaTeX implemntation